teuben/teunix/docs/astronomy-on-ubuntu.md

 This actually comes standard with Ubuntu.
 But maybe a few comments are in place here:

 * it will never be 100% compatible with MS Office
-* you can open most PDF files and edit them directly, useful for filling out PDF forms
+* you can open most PDF files and edit them directly, useful for filling out PDF forms.
-* there are several other open source MS Office clones.
-E.g. OnlyOffice, G Suite, OpenOffice, WPS Office.
+* there are actually several other open source MS Office clones.
+E.g. OnlyOffice, G Suite, OpenOffice, WPS Office, Collabora Office, FreeOffice 2021, SoftMakerOffice 2021

 ## Other tools